govau/content-guide/_types-of-content/documents.md

 - use Word’s Outline View to help you manage structure and headings
 - use Word’s Accessibility Checker to find issues and get tips
 - use [alternative text]({{ site.baseurl }}/accessibility-inclusivity/#images-and-alt-text) with visuals and tables
-- make sure that color-coding is not the only way you convey information
+- make sure that colour-coding is not the only way you convey information
 - use enough contrast for text and background colours (Microsoft recommends the free app [Colour Contrast Analyser](https://www.paciellogroup.com/resources/contrastanalyser/){:rel="external"}
 - use built-in headings and styles.